aws-samples/aws-genai-llm-chatbot/README.md

 ```bash
 npx cdk destroy
 ```
 > **Note**: Depending on which resources have been deployed.
 Destroying the stack might take a while up to 45m.
-If deletion fails multipe times please [manually delete ENIs](https://repost.aws/knowledge-center/lambda-eni-find-delete) and re-attempt a stack deletion.
+If deletion fails multipe times please manually delete the remaining stack's ENIs, you can filter ENIs by VPC/Subnet/etc using the search bar [here](https://console.aws.amazon.com/ec2/home#NIC) in the AWS console) and re-attempt a stack deletion.

 # Architecture